-The Patagonia Run race takes place in San Martín de los Andes, Argentina, and is a unique, highest level challenge for trail runners.
-The 100Mirace is a major Ultra-Trail distance, where runners will make their way across technical and semi-technical terrain, combining varied mountain trails, with long demanding climbs and major steepness variation and varied terrain which may include snow at the highest total elevation gain (D+) is of 9100 meters along its approximate 162.3 km.
-Three summits are included: C° Teta (1950 mt above sea level) and C° Quilanlahue (1650 meters above sea level).
-Runners must be prepared to run along the night for many hours, even during the second day, and in below 0° temperature, which makes this distance not only a technical challenge, but also one against exhaustion, weather and the ultra-distance.
+The Patagonia Run race takes place in San Martín de los Andes, Argentina, and is a unique challenge for trail runners of all levels.
+The 110k race is a major Ultra-Trail distance, where runners will make their way across technical and semi-technical terrain, combining varied mountain trails, with long demanding climbs and major steepness variation and varied terrain which may include snow at the highest Total elevation gain (D+) is of approximately 6030 meters along its 110.3 km.
+Two summits are included: C° Colorado (1765 meters above sea level, the highest point in the race) and C° Quilanlahue (1650 meters above sea level) Runners must be prepared to run along the night for many hours and in below 0° temperature, which makes this distance not only a technical challenge, but also one against exhaustion and weather.
 There are many stream crossings along the course, even including a part of the course in the Lacar Lake.
-90% of the course is on mountain trails.
-This off-road race represents "THE TEST" of Ultra-Trail endurance, in the midst of the unique and beautiful scenery of San Martin de los Andes framed by the lively colors of the fall season, which turns the event into a one-of-a-kind mountain ultra-marathon experience.
+95% of the course is on mountain trails.
+This off-road race represents a true test of Ultra-Trail endurance, in the midst of the unique and beautiful scenery of the surroundings of San Martín de los Andes framed by the lively colors of the fall season, which turns the event into a one-of-a-kind mountain ultra-marathon.